-- 1. Train any personal serving food on using the procedures in this SOP.
+- 1. Train foodservice employees on using the procedures in this SOP.
 Refer to the Using and Calibrating Thermometers SOP. - 2.
-Follow State and local health department requirements. - 3.
+Follow State or local health department requirements. - 3.
+Follow the employee health policy.
+(Employee health policy is not included in this resource.) - 4.
 Wash hands before putting on gloves, each time the gloves are changed, when changing tasks, and before serving food with utensils.
-Refer to the Washing Hands SOP. - 4.
+Refer to the Washing Hands SOP. - 5.
 Avoid touching ready-to-eat foods with bare hands.
-Refer to the Using Suitable Utensils when Handling Ready-To-Eat Foods SOP. - 5.
-Handle plates by the edge or bottom; cups by the handle or bottom; and utensils by the handles. - 6.
-Store utensils with the handles up or by other means to prevent contamination. - 7.
+Refer to the Using Suitable Utensils when Handling Ready-To-Eat Foods SOP. - 6.
+Handle plates by the edge or bottom; cups by the handle or bottom; and utensils by the handles. - 7.
+Store utensils with the handles up or by other means to prevent contamination. - 8.
 Hold potentially hazardous food at the proper temperature.
-Refer to the Holding Hot and Cold Potentially Hazardous Foods SOP. - 8.
-Serve food with clean and sanitized utensils. - 9.
+Refer to the Holding Hot and Cold Potentially Hazardous Foods SOP. - 9.
+Serve food with clean and sanitized utensils. - 10.
 Store in-use utensils properly.
-Refer to the Storing In-Use Utensils SOP. - 10.
+Refer to the Storing In-Use Utensils SOP. - 11.
 Date mark and cool potentially hazardous foods or discard leftovers.
 Refer to the Date Marking Ready-to-Eat, Potentially Hazardous Foods, and Cooling Potentially Hazardous Foods SOPs.